-Project: This California Public Utilities Commission program enables to benefit from utility-scale clean energy and receive a 20% bill discount.
+Project: This California Public Utilities Commission program enables income-qualified residential customers who live in disadvantaged communities (DACs, as defined in the State's CalEnviroScreen tool) to benefit from utility-scale clean energy and receive a 20% bill discount.
 Since this discount "stacks" with others, participants on the CARE program could receive close to a 50% total bill discount.
 Several CCAs are participating in this program.
 While VCE has a small number of customers that would qualify, savings could be substantial.
 Status: Currently evaluating the feasibility of participation.
 Metric: Number of customers served.
 Value of discounts received.
+Goal: TBD Feasibility: Medium likelihood of implementation.
+Timeframe: TBD